stephenajulu/aju.lu/content/pages/about.md

 * **Biomimicry and Design:** Exploring the intersection of high-technology and nature-harmonized infrastructure.
 * **Emerging Frontiers:** Strategic analysis of frontier technologies, from artificial intelligence to decentralization, filtering practical utility from industry noise.
 * **Cultural and Theological Insight:** Exploring cultural phenomena, lifestyle optimization, and Christian spiritual revelation through the lens of a disciplined, purpose-driven life.

+> "Write about what fascinates you.
+You don't need to be an expert.
+Curiosity leads to expertise."
+> **— James Clear**

 ### Analog Pursuits